Get a free consultation

 Next Steps

-- The dryer your subject matter, the more important stories become.
+3. The dryer your subject, the more important stories become.

 Summary: ‘Why’ comes before ‘What’ comes before ‘How’

-What typically goes wrong: When a speaker knows a subject well, it is easy for them to assume knowledge and talk about the nuances of what they know.
+What could go wrong: When a speaker knows a subject well, it is easy for them to assume knowledge and talk about the details of what they know.
 I often describe this as the ‘How’ of a subject.

 Why does this matter?
 This is one of the most common mistakes that experts make when giving talks.
 They spend too much time explaining HOW something works, rather than explaining WHAT it is they are talking about and WHY it is important.